COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$: Analysis

-In the lensing system of CJ0104, our best lens model suggests the images are primarily lensed by a galaxy-scale or a low mass cluster-scale halo (shown as the north ellipse ``G1" in cyan in Figure \ref{fig:lens_model}) and a cluster-scale halo (shown as the south ellipse ``G2" in cyan in Figure \ref{fig:lens_model}).
+In the lensing system of CJ0104, our best lens model suggests that the images are primarily lensed by a galaxy-scale or low-mass cluster-scale halo (shown as the north ellipse ``G1" in cyan in Figure \ref{fig:lens_model}) and a cluster-scale halo (shown as the south ellipse ``G2" in cyan in Figure \ref{fig:lens_model}).
 The galaxy hosted in the north galaxy-scale halo is spectroscopically confirmed at $z = 1.003$.
 The BCG of the cluster-scale halo is spectroscopically confirmed at $z = 0.858$.

-The arc image (constraint $1.1,1.2,2.1,2.2,3.1,3.2$) in the north-east and the image (constraint $1.3,2.3,3.3$) in the south are spectroscopically confirmed as belonging to the same source at $z = 3.480$.
-Given the similar color and location of the image (constraint $1.4,2.4,3.4$) in the south-west, it is likely to be part of the same image family.
+The arc image (constraint $1.1,1.2,2.1,2.2,3.1,$and $ 3.2$) in the northeast and the image (constraint $1.3,2.3,3.3$) in the south are spectroscopically confirmed as belonging to the same source at $z = 3.480$.
+Given the similar color and location of the image (constraint $1.4,2.4,3.4$) in the southwest, it is likely to be part of the same image family.
 Our initial modeling suggests the placement of constraints $1.5$ and $1.6$.
-In the case of constraint $1.5$, we do find a candidate counter-image of similar color.
-In the case of constraint $1.6$, we suspect a counter-image hidden behind the foreground red cluster member, given the hint of green color in the RGB image.
+In the case of constraint $1.5$, we do find a candidate counterimage of similar color.
+In the case of constraint $1.6$, we suspect a counterimage hidden behind the foreground red cluster member, given the hint of green color in the RGB image.
 The model further suggests a candidate image located between the galaxy at $z = 1.003$ and the BCG at $z = 0.858$.